Emergency contact numbers

 - Insurance provider (cell)

-- when the owner is involved in the injury, or cannot be reached, often a neighbor or close farming colleague understand the operation or location of tools, equipment, etc.
+- when the owner is involved in the injury, or cannot be reached, often a neighbor or close farming colleague understands the operation or location of tools, equipment, etc.

-- when the owner of an agritourism operation is not home and someone has trespassed.
+- when the owner of an agritourism operation is not on the premises and someone has trespassed.